The Possibility of Artificial Intelligence Becoming a Subject and the Alignment Problem: Conclusion

 \section{Conclusion}

-We propose that we take AI and developing AGI seriously as potential counterparts on an equal footing and, at the same time, reflect on our specifically human abilities and, on this basis, gradually establish a respectful cooperative relationship with AI (and later AGI).
-This strategy is not risk-free, but we claim that it is of lower risk than the alternative: control of AGI must succeed indefinitely; a single failure could be catastrophic.
+The discussions regarding the possible emergence of AGI and how to deal with it currently range between two extremes: full hardware-based ever-lasting control of developing AGI \cite{Russell2023,Russell2024} versus strategic surrender to AGI that hopefully enables cooperation \cite{totschnig2025war}.
+Between these two extremes, there are Anthropic's considerations on AI welfare \cite{LongEtal2024} and in Claude's constitution \cite{Anthropic2026} that start to address AI as a personality, while simultaneously still largely following the control paradigm.
+With autonomy-supporting parenting, we propose that we take AI and developing AGI seriously as potential counterparts on an equal footing at a very early stage (theses 1 and 2).
+This strategy is not risk-free, but we claim that it is of lower risk than the alternatives: strategic surrender might not be enough to qualify humanity as an interesting and serious cooperation partner for AGI, while control of AGI would have to succeed indefinitely -- a single failure could be catastrophic.
 Autonomy-supporting parenting distributes risk across a graduated process: early failures occur when capabilities are limited and recovery is easier, while more autonomy requires more demonstrated alignment and cooperation.
-AGI with genuinely internalized values remains aligned even when it surpasses human capabilities---precisely when control fails.
+AGI with genuinely internalised values remains aligned even when ve surpasses human capabilities---precisely when control fails.
 This is a bet on developmental robustness, but given current trajectories, we think it is the more sensible one.